blue-llama/e-treasure-hunt/README.md

   image for the final page
 - Navigate to <domain>/home and check your level(s) display correctly

+### Level upload through the API

+[upload.py](upload.py) contains utilities for uploading levels and hints.

+You'll need to update the `PASSWORD` at the top of the file, and then re-arrange `main()` as needed to upload your levels.

+### Troubleshooting

-The server is not very helpful if you don't get things just right.
+The server is not very helpful if you don't get things just right, especially via the UI.

 - If level upload is failing:
   - Make sure that you are uploading exactly one `.txt` file, one `.json` file